 - Papulopustular rosacea – Swollen, acne-like breakouts, redness and flushing.

 - Phymatous rosacea – Thickened, bumpy skin.

 - Erythematotelangiectatic rosacea – Redness or flushing of the mid face, visible blood vessels.
 This is what most people think of when they think of rosacea.

 - Ocular rosacea – Red, irritated eyes, swollen eyelids, eyelids can be swollen, the appearance of a sty.

 There is no cure for rosacea, however, treatments can help reduce the appearance of redness and make your skin more comfortable.
-Over time, rosacea symptoms may worsen or become permanent so it is important to seek treatment from your provider right away if you are concerned that you may have rosacea.
+Over time, rosacea symptoms may worsen or become permanent so it is important to seek treatment from your dermatology specialist right away if you are concerned that you may have rosacea.
 A crucial part of treatment is learning what daily behaviors or factors can trigger a flare-up.

 - Spicy foods

 - Rapid change in temperature such as going from the warmth of indoors to the cold outdoors (this is especially true of winter time)

 - Hot showers